Epineph/zfsArch/README.md

 disc I/O speed, i.e., faster disc read and write operations, and faster data transfer between the physical hard-drives and RAM.
 Even if you only have one hard-drive, you can still enjoy zfs and its many other features.

+# Script automating building the ISO

+I have made a script to automate building the arch zfs .iso file.
+To use  the script, you need to first to give it permission to execute, read and write, i.e., you need to first write `sudo chmod u+rwx nfs_ISO_build_guide.sh` or just `sudo chmod +rwx nfs_ISO_build_guide.sh`.
+The script needs you to use sudo and needs you password to work.
+If you are uncomfortable about that, you can just check the script.
+Alternatively, you can execute the commands youself, but a part of the script executes a nested python script that checks the latest zfs update, and then feeds the information to bash or zsh (or whatever you are using, just don't use fish as your terminal shell) to update the pacman.conf file in order to change the repos so that they align.
+Otherwise, you may experience issued with incompatible linux kernels with respect to zfs.
+The script changes the pacman.conf so that packages from the arch archive from the same date the latest zfs release was made are installed.
+So if you want to do it manually, I would suggest making a bash script that starts with the part that changes the /etc/pacman.conf permissions and ends with `echo "pacman.conf has been updated."`.
+It might still work even you ignore this part, but I have experienced problems where it doesn't because after the iso was made some new linux kernel has been released, thus the iso will not necessarily be stable over time.